+[Article 18 alt.
+Offences related to online child abuse or exploitation

+[ Each State Party shall adopt such legislative and other measures as may be necessary to establish as criminal offences, when committed or facilitated through the use of ICTs, the acts and activities as defined in Article 3 of the Optional Protocol to the Convention on the Rights of the Child on the Sale of Children, Child prostitution and Child Pornography.: CN, YE]

 Article 19.
-Facilitation of child sexual abuse or exploitation material through [a computer system] [an information and communications technology system/device]
+Facilitation of child [sexual abuse or exploitation material pornography: HS] through [a computer system] [an information and communications technology system/device]

+[delete – BR, IL, PE, EU & mS, LB, CO, AO, JP, KR, LI, NG, EC, BF, AU, MX, US, NO, YE]

+[retain original: RU]

-1. Each State Party shall adopt such legislative and other measures as may be necessary to establish as criminal offences under its domestic law, when committed intentionally and without lawful excuse, creating, developing, altering, maintaining, controlling, moderating, assisting, making available, advertising or promoting [a computer system] [an information and communications technology system/device] for the purposes of facilitating child sexual abuse or exploitation material as identified in article 18 of this Convention.
+1. Each State Party shall adopt such legislative and other measures as may be necessary to establish as criminal offences under its domestic law, [when committed intentionally: VE] [and without lawful excuse: OM], [creating, developing, altering,: NO] maintaining, controlling, moderating, assisting, making available, advertising or promoting [a computer system] [an information and communications technology system/device] [an online or electronic service: DO] for the purposes of facilitating child [sexual abuse or exploitation material pornography: HS] as identified in article 18 of this Convention.

 2. For the purposes of paragraph 1, the term “facilitating child sexual abuse or exploitation material” shall include any of the conduct outlined in paragraph 1 carried out for the purposes of allowing persons to access or produce child sexual abuse or exploitation material or to transmit, distribute, offer or make available such material to themselves or other persons.

 Article 20.
-[Groomingor procuring of a child for sexual purposes through [a computer system] [an information and communications technology system/device]
+[Grooming: HS; retain – AU] [Solicitation: HS, KE, EU & mS, CH, NO, SN] [,harassment,: IR] [Luring: CA] or procuring of a child for sexual purposes through [a computer system] [an information and communications technology system/device]